DIE-SOFT/die-soft.github.io/_posts/2024-08-11-devlog-pathfinding.md

 The player character in Little Nemo has a variety of mobility options available (increasingly so as they unlock new abilities) and the Little Buddies can only run and jump, so our solution is to have them use pathfinding to follow along with Nemo.
 So let's break down what kind of work needs to happen to accomplish this…

+As for the technical context of what I'm describing, I'm writing all of this in C# for my Unity project, but because I'm talking about things at a high level of abstraction, you could apply these ideas in other languages and game engines.
+The important thing to keep in mind here is simply that we're working in a 2D world which is composed of tiles that conform to a grid.
+Whether you're using Unity's or Godot's tilemaps to build your world shouldn't matter.

 ## General Overview

-Our pathfinding solution breaks down into three major areas: **building a world graph**, **pathfinding**, and **path following**.
-I'll quickly outline each of these steps before getting into the details of each.
+Our pathfinding solution breaks down into two major areas: **building the world graph**, and then using that graph to do **pathfinding and path following**.
+I'll quickly outline these steps before getting into the details of them.

 ### The World Graph